-Classroom Analysis of State Standards (CLASS Keys) Teacher Evaluation System twofold: improvement and accountability.
+Classroom Analysis of State Standards (CLASS Keys) Teacher Evaluation System The State has committed significant resources to studying and developing assessment tools which help guide educator development with the goal of all educators becoming highly effective.
+The CLASS Keys teacher performance appraisal process was developed to support teachers' work in standards-based classrooms using the GPS to improve student learning.
+The CLASS Keys' purpose is twofold: improvement and accountability.
 The CLASS Keys are part of an integrated and comprehensive system of education reform, which ties together the performance standards expected of teachers, leaders (Leader Keys), and schools (School Keys).
 See Section (A) (3) for further detail and Appendix A9: CLASS Keys Framework.